jkuusto/presenter/README.md

 </script>
 ```
 #### How to Fix It
 Add `'django.middleware.csrf.CsrfViewMiddleware'` in settings.py and add `{% csrf_token %}` to the Vote, Add New Choice, and Add New Poll forms in the detail.html and index.html documents (see the source links above).
-This will make sure that the forms include CSRF tokens protecting the users from unwanted actions performed without their consent.
+This will make sure that the forms send a CSRF token to the server protecting users from actions performed without their consent.

 It is also good practice to add a CSRF token even to forms that do not require authentication, such as the Add a Comment, Login, and Register forms:
 - https://github.com/jkuusto/presenter/blob/main/polls/templates/polls/detail.html#L57